ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/scheduling/shifts.md

 ![Schedule Shifts](/img/ops-scheduling-shifts.png)

-## Screen Layout
-**Filter and Control Section**: Located at the top, this section includes various controls for filtering and viewing shifts.<br />
-**Calendar Area**: The primary content area displaying the shift schedule.

 ## Filter and Control Section
 **View Toggle**: Switch between a calendar view and a list view of shifts.<br />